 How do the judicial developments in Asia relate to existing narratives about the development of LGBT rights?
 This section offers several observations in response to this question.13 It explores three ways in which courts in Asia have challenged conventional narratives.
 First, Anglophone literature has presented and critiqued the fact that protections of gender identity rights lag behind protections of sexual orientation rights. (e.g., McGill, 2014; Minter, 2000–2001).
 However, certain parts of Asia, especially South Asia, present major aberrations to this description about the order in which rights become protected.
 For example, over a series of decisions, Pakistan’s Supreme Court ordered the government to recognize nonbinary gender and take affirmative steps to protect nonbinary persons in contexts including education, employment, law enforcement, and voting (Dickson & Sanders, 2013).14 Subsequently, Pakistan enacted legislation to recognize gender identity based on self-determination and to protect people against discrimination based on gender identity (Hashim, 2018).
 As Dickson and Sanders (2013) have observed, although Pakistan is at the forefront of protecting gender identity rights, “its society and legal institutions remain notably hostile toward homosexuality as such.
 Sodomy is still criminalized, and gay/lesbian groups operate in the shadows” (p.
 341).

 Gender identity rights also preceded sexual orientation rights in India.
-In 2014, the Indian Supreme Court handed down its sweeping NALSA (2014) ruling on transgender rights; however, in the same year, the Supreme Court rejected a constitutional challenge to India’s criminalization of same-sex sexual conduct.
+In 2014, the Indian Supreme Court handed down its sweeping NALSA (2014) ruling on transgender rights; however, several months earlier, the Supreme Court rejected a constitutional challenge to India’s criminalization of same-sex sexual conduct.
 It was not until 2018 that the Indian Supreme Court struck down the criminalization of same-sex sexual activity.
 As discussed earlier, South Asia has a long cultural history of conceptualizing gender beyond two rigid categories (see “Factors Contributing to Divergence”).
 This context may help to explain why India and Pakistan present challenges to the narrative about sexual orientation rights preceding gender identity rights.

 The second narrative that Asian jurisdictions challenge concerns the sequential order of developing sexual orientation rights.
 Commentators have observed that the development of sexual orientation rights often follows a familiar sequence.
 Kees Waaldijk (2000, 2003) has observed that European countries tended to follow a similar path: a country would first decriminalize sodomy, then equalize age-of-consent laws for same-sex and different-sex sexual activity, then pass national antidiscrimination legislation pertaining to sexual orientation, then offer same-sex couples some form of legal recognition short of marriage, which would be followed by full marriage equality.
 Drawing on Waaldijk’s research, scholars such as William Eskridge (2000) and Yuval Merin (2012) have written that a similar pattern might be expected in the United States.
 The early European experience became conventional wisdom.
 Over time, however, the United States deviated from the European sequence (Lau, 2018).
 Likewise, some Asian jurisdictions have veered from the European trajectory.
 This deviation may indicate how other Asian jurisdictions will evolve in the future.